sfikas/zah/README.md

 Note that filenames of images in the given folder should be numbered, with names starting with

-#### Acknowledgements
+## Acknowledgements

-In the current work we make use of some of the pretrained models available [here], originally part of [this work].
+In the current work we make use of this third-party code/material:

+* Two pretrained CNN models from [this work].
+See the related [license].
+* [matconvnet] code to perform feed-forward passes on the pretrained CNN models.

 [related paper]: <http://www.cs.uoi.gr/~sfikas/2016ICFHR-ZAH.pdf>